 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: I really don't think there is one project.
 All the project I worked on are so different.
 I am especially proud and happy when I helped the musicians achieved what they want.

 Q: Analog or digital and why?

 A: I enjoy working on both.
-However, I do enjoy working on analog gears slightly more because I work much faster.
+However, I do enjoy working on analog gears slightly more because I work much faster and more efficiently.

 Q: What's your 'promise' to your clients?

 A: I will always try my utmost best to help them achieve their creative vision using all my skills and the best equipment I can find.

 Q: What questions do customers most commonly ask you?
 What's your answer?